Service + Area

 • Structural framing and red iron installation support for additions, retrofits, and phased building scopes.

-• This tier 2 line is coordinated in Southwest City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Southwest City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Structural Steel & Red Iron in Southwest City is often planned alongside Steel Fabrication, Steel Erection, and Metal Building Construction when scope boundaries, sequencing, or handoffs overlap.